 Parents with Children

-If you have arrived the destination country with your children and/or plan to have children there, you are entitled to a maternity / paternity allowance and other family benefits according to the Law of the chosen country.
+If you arrive in the destination country with your children and/or plan to have children there, you will be entitled to a maternity allowance and other family benefits from the chosen country.
 The conditions you will need to meet in order to receive this allowance vary depending on the country, the number of children and your financial situation.

 Specially for future moms, during pregnancy, the public insurance to which you are entitled as EU citizens (or as spouses of a European citizen) will cover the associated medical expenses.
 Of course your children will also be eligible for a long-term residence permit and public health insurance, as they are to be born in an EU country.